rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-sdk/README.md

 - **SSE** (Server-Sent Events)

 🚀 The **rust-mcp-sdk** includes a lightweight [Axum](https://github.com/tokio-rs/axum) based server that handles all core functionality seamlessly.
-Switching between `stdio` and `sse` is straightforward, requiring minimal code changes.
+Switching between `stdio` and `Streamable HTTP` is straightforward, requiring minimal code changes.
 The server is designed to efficiently handle multiple concurrent client connections and offers built-in support for SSL.